SamCutmore/TelemetryViewer/README.md

 ## Status

-- Core UART transport is functional
+- Core UART datalink is functional
 - Protocol parsing planned
 - Telemetry Visualization layer planned
 - Optimisation and experimentation with concurrency and prioritisation queues of events